A vision for learning and discovery in an age of intersecting contexts, challenges, and opportunities

 By fully erasing the artificial boundaries that separate higher education from the world, we will make Northeastern the indispensable university for educating talent and developing solutions for humanity’s future.

 We will serve as the preferred home for all those in academia and among our partners who want to see their work make a direct impact on the world beyond the four walls of a lab, classroom, or office suite.
 And we will restore trust in higher education’s capacity to solve the world’s hardest problems and prepare learners for lives of accomplishment.

 I. Building on the power of diversity

 As we re-envision Northeastern’s future, how we become an inclusive university is the first question, not the last question.
 Understanding and solving humankind’s problems requires constant interaction among people who bring their own diverse contexts and experiences to the conversation.
-Therefore, we must be a diverse, equitable, and inclusive community that values the uniqueness of its members and ensures their engaged participation.
+Therefore, we must be a diverse, equitable, and inclusive community that values the uniqueness of its members, recognizes the power and importance of diversity in our own and surrounding communities, and ensures their engaged participation.

 Gateway to solutions